dakshitha/hipstershop-cellery/README.md

 web-based e-commerce app called **“Hipster Shop”** where users can browse items, add them to the cart, and purchase them.

-**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
-This application works on any Kubernetes cluster (such as a local one), as well as Google Kubernetes Engine.

 ## Screenshots

 | Home Page                                                                                                         | Checkout Screen                                                                                                    |